coulas/Craftsmanship/README.md

 You should use the copyright information to find the original source, website, author and learn from there.
 I will not provide context or any information on copyrigthed exercises except their source and owner.

-All thoses exercises come from peers and were found publicly accessible on the world wild web.
+All theses exercises come from peers and were found publicly accessible on the world wild web.
 Even if I try to provide my sources, I may find them on a site that reuse an exercise.
 Worse, some are so well known that they appear on many repos/website/whatever.
 Do not hesitate to claim ownership for you or for any other that may be the real author.